Retiring in American Samoa: a complete guide

 A financial advisor can help you develop a personalized retirement plan that’ll see you reach your goals.

-Known for its lush landscapes and slower pace of life, American Samoa offers a retirement experience that is becoming increasingly popular among retirees.
+With that in mind, American Samoa offers a retirement experience that is becoming increasingly popular among retirees.

 How can I move to American Samoa?